RaptorRepack/MSDX/Readme.md

 ## 📝 Read The Notes

-- Microsoft DirectX Redistributable Project Folder Name Is (MSDX).
+- MSDX Software Project Folder Name Is MSDX.

-- This Microsoft DirectX Redistributable All Data Found On Microsoft Servers.
+- This MSDX Software All Data Found On Microsoft Servers.

-- If You Interested To My Repack Then Install This Microsoft DirectX Redistributable.
+- If You Interested To My Repack Then Install This MSDX Software.

-- This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.
+- This MSDX Software Software Fully Open Source Software And This Software All Data Available Only For My GitHub Page or Microsoft Webpage.

-- Microsoft DirectX 11 Ultimate Related Kind Of All Informations Sharing With Twitter, Please Follow Now My Twitter Page.
+- MSDX Software Related Kind Of All Informations Sharing With Twitter, Please Follow Now My Twitter Page.

 ## 🧾 Product Informations